- Products

 When it comes to financial aid assessment software, partnership is a key factor in building community relationships, saving time for school staff, and minimizing security risks.
 At FACTS, we’re more than just a software provider.
 We are dedicated to partnering with schools in elevating education.

-Want to learn how we can support your school’s grant and aid assessment process?
+Want to learn how we can support your school’s financial aid management process?
 Chat with our team

 Did you know schools have been at the center of Earth Day from the very beginning?
 Senator Gaylord Nelson announced the initial idea for Earth Day at a teach-in on college campuses to encourage student participation and activism.
 The support of educators and students played a critical role in environmental activism then and now.